deepesdl/dataset-spec/README.md

 access to data, make it compliant to existing data standards, make it comprehensive and understandable, minimize the effort to ingest the data into users’ processing, visualisation, and analysis code.
-Short, the goal is to make AVL datasets analysis-ready.
+Short, the goal is to make DeepESDL datasets analysis-ready.
 The intention is neither to invent any new data formats nor trying to establish new "standards".
-Instead, the AVL conventions solely build on existing, popular, well-established data formats and data standards.
+Instead, the DeepESDL conventions solely build on existing, popular, well-established data formats and data standards.
 Due to the fundamental difference of gridded and vector datasets, we provide two separate conventions.